polyaxon/polyaxon/site/docs/management/organizations/members.md

 Users with the `manager` role can manage all users except users with the `owner` role.

 Users with the `admin` role can only manage configurations and restrictions on the project, model registry, and component hub level.

+## Team level roles

+Users with `outsider`, `viewer`, `member`, and `admin` can be invited to teams and they can be promoted up-to the `admin` level role, e.g. `outisder` -> `member`, `member` -> `admin`.

+Each project, component hub, model registry can restrict access by selecting users and teams.
+If teams are selected, users will act based on the highest role they have in the teams they belong to and have access to that entity.

+Please check [teams section](/docs/management/organizations/teams/) for more details.

+## Re-assigning seats

+By removing a user from the members table, you can re-invite or add a different user based on a new email.
+Only users with the `owner` and `manager` roles can add/remove users, in fact, only these two roles have access to the organization level settings.